 A total of 84 trainees over three intakes (2010, 2011 and 2012) have been recruited to teach in hard to staff subject areas, predominantly technology studies, mathematics and science.
 Twenty-nine of the 2010 intake of trainees have completed their courses and are now qualified teachers in their host school.
 Of the 2011 intake, 29 completed their studies in December 2012, two are expected to finish in mid-2013 and one has deferred.
-Nineteen of the 2012 intake have completed the first year of study and will start their final year of study and work in 2013, while one has deferred.
+Nineteen of the 2012 intake have completed the first year of study and work in 2013, while one has deferred.